Welcome to Norway

-Despite being an international city, Bergen, “The Capital of the Fjords”, has all the charms of a small town.
+Day is free, to explore “The Capital of the Fjords”, has all the charms of a small town.

 The tour will depart from the charming village of Norheimsund.
 From the open deck catamaran, you’ll be able to admire the natural beauty and stunning backdrop to this cruise.
 Don’t forget your camera to capture the moments!
 You’ll journey through breathtaking landscapes, full of historic villages and impressive waterfalls.
 In the distance, you will be able to spot the third largest glacier in Norway, Folgefonna glacier and national park.
 Make sure to listen to the commentary on board, it will tells interesting stories and facts about the sights along the way.
 At the beautiful village of Eidfjord, in the magnificent Hardangerfjord region, the boat will dock for three hours, during which you can join a sightseeing bus tour.
 It will take you to the Hardangervidda Nature Centre and Vøringsfossen, Norway’s most famous waterfall.

 After breakfast.
 The day is free until checkout time.
 The driver will pick you up and drop you to the airport for your onward flight.

 AED 12,590/- per person, prices are based on twin sharing.

 Duration: 7 Days / 6 Nights.

 Destinations: Oslo, Flam & Bergen.